axodotdev/axolotlsay/README.md

 # axolotlsay
-> 💬 a CLI for learning to build CLIs in rust
+> 💬 a CLI for learning to distribute CLIs in rust

 ## Usage